saddique164/Kubernetes-Jenkins-deployment/README.md

        app: jenkins
     type: NodePort

-1. Api is chosen from the aformentioned link. for writing serbice
+1. Api is chosen from the aformentioned link.
 2. Here namespace is same as mentioned in namespace scripts
-3. in the Spec: portion. nodeport will be external accessible port. it will be replicated on port 80.
-Poryocol will be TCP and Continaer    inner port is 80 port, which is target port.
+3. in the Spec: portion. nodeport will be external accessible port of the node. it will be replicated on the service port 80.
+Protocol will be TCP and service port is 80 that will route traffice to targetPort 80, which is pod port.
-4. I chose NodePort routing method as I have build my cluster on local VMs.
-In Cloud Loadbalancer is used for which you also buy a domain to point it out
+4. I chose NodePort routing method as I have built my cluster on local VMs.
+In Cloud, Loadbalancer is used for which you also buy a domain to route to the outerworld.

 After deploying these files your jenkkins will be ready

-NOte : for Pods use Fasboard or switch your context to watch out the process.
+Note : for Pods use Fasboard or switch your context to watch out the process.